 3.4.2.
 Special Categories of Data

 In any situation where special categories of data are to be processed, prior approval must be obtained from the Data Protection Officer, and the basis for the processing clearly recorded with the personal data in question.
-Where special categories of data are being processed, Shinfield Lodge Care Ltd. will adopt additional protection measures.
+Where special categories of data are being processed, Korian UK Ltd will adopt additional protection measures.

 3.4.3.
 Children’s Data